 After a bizarre encounter at a party with a stranger, a jazz saxophonist is framed for the murder of his wife and sent to prison, where he inexplicably morphs into a young mechanic, gets released, and begins leading a new life.

 The discovery of a severed human ear found in a field leads a young man on an investigation related to a beautiful, mysterious nightclub singer and a group of psychopathic criminals who have kidnapped her child.

 After a car wreck on the winding Mulholland Drive renders a woman amnesiac, she and a perky Hollywood-hopeful search for clues and answers across Los Angeles in a twisting venture beyond dreams and reality.

 A Victorian surgeon rescues a heavily disfigured man who is mistreated while scraping a living as a side-show freak.
-Behind his monstrous façade, there is revealed a person of intelligence and sensitivity.
+Behind his monstrous façade, there is revealed a person of kindness, intelligence and sophistication.

 A blonde actress is preparing for her biggest role yet, but when she finds herself falling for her co-star, she realizes that her life is beginning to mimic the fictional film that they're shooting.
 Adding to her confusion is the revelation that the current film is a remake of a doomed Polish production, 47, which was never finished due to an unspeakable tragedy.Written by

 17 of 22 people found this review helpful.

 Was this review helpful to you?